Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Distributed Precoding Design with Perfect CSI

 \section{Distributed Precoding Design with Perfect CSI}

 In this section, we describe the proposed distributed multi-group multicast precoding designs with perfect CSI and backhaul signaling for the CSI exchange.
 Their practical implementation with imperfect CSI and without any backhaul signaling for the CSI exchange is presented in Section~\ref{sec:distr-imperf}.
 The precoders are optimized locally at each BS by means of either best-response or gradient-based updates, as discussed in the following sections.
+Regardless of the computation of the precoders, each UE~$k$ computes its combiner as in \eqref{eq:uebf} with perfect CSI.